jadenl99/JPCP-tool/README.md

 # JPCP-tool
 ## Running the Pipeline Locally with MongoDB
 The pipeline uses MongoDB to store data.
 Refer to this [link](https://www.mongodb.com/docs/manual/installation) on installation instructions for MongoDB.
-You will probably be prompted with the option to install MongoDBCompass, during the installation process, so install that if you want a visual GUI to interact with the data.
+You will probably be prompted with the option to install MongoDBCompass during the installation process, so install that if you want a visual GUI to interact with the data.
 For now, the python scripts connect to the local server using the default local connection string, `mongodb://localhost:27017`.

 ## Overview